Rivington Pike: Tower

-Liverpool City Council, the former owner, neglected the tower and planned to demolish it in 1967, after a public outcry and legal action the land and building was transferred to Chorley Rural District Council in 1971 who rebuilt the main external stonework of building in 1974 and completed further work in the 1990s.
+Liverpool City Council, the former owner, neglected the tower and planned to demolish it in 1967.
+After a public outcry, and legal action, the land and building was transferred to Chorley Rural District Council in 1971.
+The council rebuilt the main external stonework of building in 1974 and completed further work in the 1990s.
 The Pike Hill and tower are owned and managed by Chorley Council under title number LAN21334.

 Events

 Rivington Pike Easter Fair was held annually on Whit Saturday, until the arrival of the Manchester and Bolton Railway's extension to Preston and the opening of Blackrod railway station in 1841 which brought more visitors, after which the Fair was moved to Good Friday in 1900, by then a bank holiday weekend.
 It has remained popular, with large numbers attending.
 The fair was stopped during the Covid pandemic for the years 2020 and 2021.

-The Rivington Pike Fell Race is held on the Saturday before Easter Sunday since 1892.
+The Rivington Pike Fell Race has been held on the Saturday before Easter Sunday since 1892.
 The course is 3¼ miles and has a 700-foot ascent.
 Many walkers continue the Good Friday tradition of walking to the pike summit.